jpmorganchase/onyx-ssi-sdk/src/services/issuer/README.md

 ##### credentialStatus

-Where to check the Credential's revocation status
+Use to specify where to check the Credential's revocation status.

 ``` shell
 const additionalParams = {